Jennifer Morris is The Nature Conservancy’s Chief Executive Officer.

 For the past 25 years, Morris has dedicated her life to protecting the environment for people and nature.
 She brings decades of global leadership, proven management skills, and a passion for conservation to the organization and its ambitious mission—conserving the lands and waters on which all life depends.

-Almost thirty years ago, Jennifer was teaching in Namibia, with an eye on a career in public health.
+Almost 30 years ago, Jennifer was teaching in Namibia, with an eye on a career in public health.
 Years of working and living in a small community showed her that the health of each individual and each family was inextricably linked to the health of the environment.
 This realization propelled her to serve by working in economic development, and she went on to receive a master’s degree in international affairs from Columbia University with a focus on business development and micro-finance.
 After a short stint at Women’s World Banking, she joined Conservation International.

 Jennifer is a passionate storyteller, avid outdoors enthusiast, and mentor to the future generations of conservation leaders.
 She lives in Washington, D.C., with her husband and daughter.